State Legislative Priorities and Positions

 Government Accountability Board Report: Each legislative session, the Intergovernmental Relations team reviews and analyzes hundreds of pieces of legislation to determine the city’s position thereon.
 These positions are all reported to the State of Wisconsin’s Governmental Accountability Board.

 Common Council Resolutions Related to State Legislation: Since the legislative package is only approved once every other year, occasionally the Common Council will pass additional resolutions directing IRD to lobby on an issue.
+Follow this link to the Legislative Research Center and enter "Intergovernmental Relations" in the search bar.
+Feel free to browse the site to see what else is offered, such as videos of meetings and the ability to search for specific meeting agendas.

 Milwaukee’s State Legislative Delegation: Milwaukee is represented by 7 State Senators and 16 State Representatives whose districts are either partially or entirely located in the City of Milwaukee.
 Find your representative here.